Austria in the Eurovision Song Contest: Absences

-Austria has opted out of participation in several Contests.
-The first of these was the 1969 Contest, which was staged in Madrid.
-As Spain was ruled at that time by Francisco Franco, Austria chose to boycott the Contest.
-Contest historian John Kennedy O'Connor points out, however, that Austria had given Spain two points in the previous event and since Spain only won by one point, the political protest was perhaps disingenuous.
+Austria has opted out of participation in several contests.
+The first of these was the 1969 contest, which was staged in Madrid.
+As Spain was ruled at that time by Francisco Franco, Austria chose to boycott the contest.
+Contest historian John Kennedy O'Connor points out, however, that Austria had given Spain two points in the previous event and since Spain only won by one point, the political protest was seen as disingenuous.

 The following year, Austria was again absent.
 This was due to the unprecedented result in 1969 in which four songs tied for first place, a result which prompted several other countries to opt out as well.

 From 1973 to 1975, Austria stayed away as well.
-The exact reason for this is unclear, however the scoring system in use at one of these Contests - allowing all entrants a guaranteed number of points - may have been a factor.
+The exact reason for this is unclear, however the scoring system in use at one of these contests, which allowed all entrants a guaranteed number of points, may have been a factor.

 The country was ineligible to compete in 1998 and 2001, as it had not achieved sufficiently high placings in the five previous years.